junxit/us-congress-bills-115/bill.md

 ## § 6.
 Customer experience data collection

-- **(a)** *Collection of responses* The head of each covered agency (or a designee), assisted by and in coordination with the Chief Performance Officer or other senior accountable official for customer service of the covered agency, shall collect voluntary feedback with respect to services of or transactions with the covered agency.
+- **(a)** *Collection of responses* The head of each covered agency (or a designee), assisted by and in coordination with the Performance Improvement Officer or other senior accountable official for customer service of the covered agency, shall collect voluntary feedback with respect to services of or transactions with the covered agency.
 - **(b)** *Content of questions*
   - **(1)** *Standardized questions* The Director, in coordination with the Administrator, shall develop a set of standardized questions for use by covered agencies in collecting voluntary feedback under this section that address—
     - **(A)** overall satisfaction of individuals or entities with the specific interaction or service received;